pnp/graph-connectors-samples/samples/nodejs-javascript-solutiongallery/README.md

 - Restore dependencies: `npm install`
 - Create the external connection: `npm run createConnection` (this will take several minutes)
 - Ingest the content: `npm run loadContent`
-- [Create result type](https://learn.microsoft.com/microsoftsearch/manage-result-types) with default settings and the external connection you've just created
-- Use the `resultLayout.json` file for the Adaptive Card code

 ## Features